 The MSDU Count Exponent field contains an unsigned integer that specifies the exponent from which the number of incoming MSDUs used for computing the MSDU delivery ratio is obtained.
 The number of incoming MSDUs is equal to 10MSDU Count Exponent.

-The Medium Time field contains an unsigned integer that specifies the medium time, in units of 256 microseconds per second, requested by the STA as the average medium time needed in each second .

 35.3.21 Multi-link SCS procedure

 TGbe editor: modify this section as follows: